MobilityDB/MobilityDB/doc/contributing/distance_design_notes.md

 tightened while remaining a lower bound cannot change which edge attains the minimum.
 What is left is the box arithmetic of the bucket level itself; the exact solve, which once dominated, now runs a few hundred times per pair.

+### Which box, and read against what

+The radial reading of the previous subsections is one instance of a rule that decides every filter an area-valued family puts in front of a kernel, and getting it wrong is sound in one direction and unsound in the other.

+**The box of a `tcbuffer` is radius-aware.** It is widened so that it encloses the swept discs, which is what a distance or a relationship needs (§3 above).
+It is therefore the wrong box for anything that reads the *centre*, and it is a weak box for anything whose threshold the radius already carries.

+Three things follow, and each is a filter that pays for itself.

+**An `always` relationship is refuted by one unit, and the centre is what refutes it.** A disc is within `d` of a set exactly when its centre is within `d + r` of it.
+So a unit whose centre box stands farther than `d + rmax` from the geometry box holds no instant within `d`, and one such unit ends the question — no kernel, no edge decomposition.
+Taking units rather than instants keeps this independent of which bounds the sequence carries, the interior of a unit always belonging to the definition time. `always touches` is the same test at `d = 0`, and there it *replaces* the exact `nad` reject: a running minimum over the whole value answers whether contact happens anywhere, which is the **ever** question, while the always question falls to the first unit that fails to reach.

+**The mirror-image filter is unsound, and the temporal point sibling has it.**
+For a point value, always-within-`d` puts every point of the value inside the geometry box grown by `d`, so `contains(box_geom ⊕ d, box_temp)` is a valid `always` prefilter and the point families use it.
+It does **not** carry over to a
+disc: `dwithin` is the distance to the *nearest* point of the disc, so a disc of radius 100 parked on a point is always within 1 of it while its box exceeds the grown box a hundredfold.
+Copying the sibling's prefilter across the radius boundary silently answers false on exactly the pairs that are always within.
+⇒ **Before reusing a point family's box filter for an area family, ask which points of the value the relationship constrains. `dwithin` constrains one.**

+**Containment adds a fit test the overlap cannot express.** A disc inside the geometry is inside the geometry's box, so its centre lies in that box shrunk by the radius, and a shrunk box that comes out empty admits no disc at all.
+A value no unit of which admits such a disc is inside the geometry at no instant, so neither `ever` nor `always` contains or covers it.
+The existing overlap test cannot see this, the widened box overlapping wherever the discs merely reach.

+**A restriction reads the centre, so its filter must too.** `atStbox` and `minusStbox` clip the centre path and slice the value to what survives.
+Filtering that with the value's own box is sound and nearly inert: widened by the radius and spanning a whole trajectory, it passes almost every pair in a join, and each one pays for a conversion and a clip that returns nothing.
+The per-unit centre test settles it instead — and note that the *global* centre extent is not enough either, one trajectory box covering most of a region.
+Per unit is where the test bites.

+### A witness must measure the distance it reports

+A scalar distance and its witness — the shortest line, the nearest approach instant — answer the same question, and the witness is wrong whenever its own measurement disagrees with the scalar.

+For a disc family the trap is the centre.
+Reducing two temporal circular buffers to their centre paths and taking the shortest line between those is a line whose length exceeds `nearestApproachDistance` on the same pair by exactly the two radii, because it leaves from a centre rather than from a boundary.
+The line the question asks for runs along the line of centres, from the boundary of one disc to the boundary of the other, at the instant where the temporal distance is least; overlapping or concentric discs meet, and it degenerates to the point where the boundary of the first reaches the second.

+The same reasoning governs a fallback.
+When a geometry has no edge decomposition the nearest approach distance falls back to the exact traversed area, so the nearest approach *instant* must fall back to something that agrees with it — the instant of least exact temporal distance — and not to the centre path, whose argmin moves away from it as soon as the radius varies.

+⇒ **The self-consistency check is cheap and it is the test to write: the length of the shortest line equals the nearest approach distance, and the distance at the nearest approach instant equals it too.** Both hold by construction when the witness is read from the same signed gap as the scalar (§2), and both fail loudly when a centre has been substituted for a value.

+### Where a zero radius stops being a temporal point

+A `tcbuffer` all of whose radii are zero converts to a temporal point without loss, and several relationships take that conversion.
+It is tempting to read the delegation as scaffolding to be removed once the disc kernels are complete, but the boundary it marks is real: **a disc of zero radius has no interior, and the disc kernels read contact and containment from a disc boundary.**

+Measured on a 100 by 100 join with every radius set to zero, the delegating path and the native disc path agree on `eIntersects`, `eDwithin`, `aDwithin`, `eCovers`, `aCovers`, `aContains` and `aTouches`, and part company on `eTouches` (12 pairs of 10000) and on every temporal relationship — `tIntersects`, `tDisjoint`, `tTouches`, `tContains`, `tCovers` — at roughly 250 pairs of 10000 each.
+The split is where it should be: the relationships that distinguish an interior from a closure are the ones a zero-radius disc cannot answer for itself.

+⇒ The delegation is removable exactly where it is redundant, and removing it elsewhere is a change of answer, not a cleanup.
+The measurement, not the shape of the code, is what tells the two apart.

 ### Why bounded predicates get the box for free and distance does not